 This post is also available in: हिन्दी (Hindi)

 • The imaging of the lung is done with such excellent spatial resolution that it provides anatomical details similar to those available from gross pathological specimens and paper mounted lung slices.
+After that you will get to know about HRCT chest Indications.

 • There is use of thin collimation axial scans or thin section reconstruction of volumetric data is obtained using CT and narrow detector width of 0.5-1.25mm and the image reconstruction is done with high spatial frequency (sharp) algorithm.
 So, don’t forget to learn about HRCT chest indications.